 How to protect your remote workforce

 The good news is that there are steps you can take to ensure your remote workforce is as protected as employees working within your office walls.
-A great opportunity to review your security policy is by rolling out Windows 10.
-Microsoft's latest OS has security baked into its core.
-Coupled with the latest hardware, it will help you create a resilient IT infrastructure that's both intrinsically secure and easy to use, whether in the office, at home or out on the road.
+If you’ve upgraded to Windows 10 Pro, then you’re off to a great start – Microsoft's latest OS has security baked into its core.
+Coupled with the latest hardware, it will help you create a resilient IT infrastructure that's both intrinsically secure and easy to use, whether in the office, at home or on the move.

-If hackers aren't physically looking at your screen, they might be lurking behind cloned hotspots.
-These malicious Wi-Fi networks are created with an identical SSID to a safe hotspot in an attempt to trick new users into joining them by mistake all it takes is a click on the spoofed hotspot to be at risk of sharing your every online move.
+Another public pitfall is cloned hotspots.
+These malicious Wi-Fi networks are created with an identical SSID to a safe hotspot in an attempt to trick new users into joining them by mistake.
+All it takes is a click on the spoofed hotspot to be at risk of sharing your every online move.
 Avoid this problem by alerting your employees to this kind of attack and ensuring they send all sensitive communications via an encrypted VPN.

 Enforcing best security practices

-Advanced security features are great at catching a lot of the problems caused by human error, but that doesn't mean your employees should mindlessly rely on their software and devices to protect them.
-From the dangers of public Wi-Fi to suspicious emails, the internet can be full of traps and pitfalls and if your employees are carelessly leaving their devices unattended or clicking on unfamiliar links without thinking, you may be fighting a losing battle.
+Of course, advanced security features are great at catching a lot of the problems caused by human error, but that doesn't mean your employees should mindlessly rely on their software and devices to protect them.
+From dodgy links to suspicious emails, the internet can be full of traps and pitfalls and if your employees are carelessly leaving their devices unattended or clicking on unfamiliar links without thinking, you may be fighting a losing battle.
 Your workforce needs to be made aware of key issues and advised on how best to avoid them.

-Start by creating a best practice guide to work alongside your updated security system this should include encouraging employees to ignore any content from unknown senders, to be mindful of their surroundings when working in a public space, and to avoid downloading or storing work data on personal devices.
+Start by creating a best practice guide to work alongside your updated security system.
+This should include encouraging employees to ignore any content from unknown senders, to be mindful of their surroundings when working in a public space, and to avoid downloading or storing work data on personal devices.
 Remote workers should also be encouraged to back up data frequently so that a lost device doesn't mean lost data.
 Cloud storage services such as OneDrive are ideal solutions, and also ensure that data is always up to date and accessible from anywhere, while also being secure.
-Another good practice is to ensure that Find My Device is activated within Windows 10 giving you the best possible chance of recovering a lost laptop.

 BYOD (Bring Your Own Device) policies can also expose your organisation to security issues.
-Allowing employees to use their own, personal devices for work purposes, can open up a Pandora's box of problems if steps aren't taken to ensure these devices are secure.
+Allowing employees to use their own, personal devices for work purposes can open up a Pandora's box of problems if steps aren't taken to secure them.
 Organisations choosing to go down this route must enforce clear best practice guidelines on any device, and ideally keep work and personal data completely separate through some form of sandboxing.
-However, a much safer practice is to only allow workers to use company-issued devices and to invest in certified hardware and software to make sure security is uniform and up-to-date.
+However, a much safer practice is to only allow workers to use company-issued devices and to invest in certified hardware and software to make sure security is uniform and up to date.
 This may result in a larger IT estate to manage, but it will significantly reduce risk.

 Protecting your remote workforce might be an investment but it needn't be a headache.
-With Windows 10 and the right supporting hardware, you can keep your workforce secure, wherever they may be.
+With Windows 10 Pro and the right supporting hardware, you can keep your workforce secure, both inside and outside the office.